Japan charges Americans with helping Ghosn flee, jump bail

-TOKYO (AP) - Japanese prosecutors have charged two Americans, Michael Taylor and his son Peter, in connection with the escape of former Nissan Chairman Carlos Ghosn to Lebanon.
+TOKYO (AP) - Japanese prosecutors charged two Americans, Michael Taylor and his son Peter, Monday in the escape of former Nissan Chairman Carlos Ghosn to Lebanon, while he was out on bail.

 Tokyo District Prosecutors have been questioning the Taylors since they were extradited from the United States earlier this month.
 They have been detained at a Tokyo detention center since March 2.

-Prosecutors said the Taylors were formally charged Monday with helping a criminal escape.
-The prosecutors had been seeking their extradition for months after they were arrested and detained in the U.S. last May.
+Prosecutors said the Taylors were formally charged with helping a criminal escape, although dates and other details of a trial were undecided.
+The prosecutors sought their extradition for months after they were arrested and detained in the U.S. last May.

+Tokyo Deputy Chief Prosecutor Hiroshi Yamamoto said Monday was the last day the Taylors could have been detained without charges under Japanese law.

+Now that they have been charged they can continue to be detained.
+A court will decide whether they will be granted bail.

 The Taylors were not immediately available for comment, as is standard in Japan’s criminal system, where more than 99% of those who go on trial are found guilty.